Moonyongjung/nft-staking-contract/README.md

 If a staker wants to stake NFT, the staker should send message which includes address of the `NFT staking contract` with NFT token id to cw721 contract to execute `send_nft` function. `NFT staking contract` receives `ReceiveNft` message of cw721 at the same time, and execute staking function.

 ### Unstake & Claim rewards
 In order to unbond the staked NFT, a staker sends message that is `unstake` to the `NFT staking contract`.
 Similarly, the staker sends message is `claim` when the staker wants to claim his rewards.
 As unstaking time, balances of staker's rewards are transferred to cw20 token address of the staker from the `NFT staking contract`.

+If the staker needs to replace recipient get claimed rewards, the staker is able to specify other recipient account address in the claim message as `claim_recipient_address`.
+Also, unstaking case is same.

 ## Concepts
 ### Staking